simplex-chat/simplex-chat/docs/protocol/simplex-chat.md

 There is a possibility of the attack here: as the introducing member forwards the addresses, they can substitute them with other addresses, performing MITM attack on the communication between existing and introduced members - this is similar to the communication operator being able to perform MITM on any connection between the users.
 To mitigate this attack this group sub-protocol will be extended to allow validating security of the connection by sending connection verification out-of-band.

-Clients are RECOMMENDED to indicate in the UI whether the connection to a group member or contact was made directly or via annother user.
+Clients are RECOMMENDED to indicate in the UI whether the connection to a group member or contact was made directly or via another user.

 Each member in the group is identified by a group-wide unique identifier used by all members in the group.
 This is to allow referencing members in the messages and to allow group message integrity validation.